Cobalt Blue Tarantula Care

 While these creatures are native to Myanmar, they can be found around Thailand’s borders, in Cambodia, Laos, Vietnam, and sometimes Singapore.

-They live in the tropical forests of Southeast Asia where they create deep burrows, which they will only leave to scavenge for food.
+They are obligate burrowers and live in the tropical forests of Southeast Asia where they create deep burrows, which they will only leave to scavenge for food.

 You will seldom see the Cobalt Blue leave their lair.
 They only do so when they are hungry.